 ~ Ethnographic Terminalia curatorial collective.

-Audible Observatories will take place in San Francisco in November, 2012.
-This exhibition is organized by Ethnographic Terminalia—a curatorial collective dedicated to exploring the borderlands between contemporary art and academic research.
+Audible Observatories took place in San Francisco in November, 2012.
+This exhibition was organized by Ethnographic Terminalia—a curatorial collective dedicated to exploring the borderlands between contemporary art and academic research.
 In the last three years Ethnographic Terminalia has mounted exhibitions featuring the works of international artists and ethnographers in Philadelphia, New Orleans, and most recently Montréal.

 Thor Anderson, San Francisco Art Institute & San Francisco State University